aidelbtw/KedaiRuncit/README.md

 2. WHEN CODING, DO THIS
-- git checkout main
+- git checkout yourname-feature
 - git pull origin main
-- git checkout yourname-feature
-- git merge main
 - CAN START EDITING YOUR FILES